burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 | 25       | 0         | 55           | 255        |
 | 19       | 8         | 88           | 476        |

 Here we have a few samples from our dataset.
-It shows five consecutive time periods with some population number and the end of each period. **Our goal is to predict a population in each time period**.
+It shows five consecutive time periods with some population numbers and the end of each period. **Our goal is to predict a population in each time period**.
 Usually to solve that problem we need to design some kind of model.
-Model itself doesn't matter that much, important thing is to find what kind of features we should feed into it.
+The model itself doesn't matter that much, important thing is to find what kind of features we should feed into it.

-We know that current population doesn't depend on current conditions but rather than on the condition through its life cycle.
-We can search for publication on that subject and try to figure out right amount of data.
-After a while we decided that our population problably depends on temperature from last 4 weeks, percipation from 6 weeks and humidity in the last 2 weeks.
+We know that the current population doesn't depend on current conditions but rather on the condition through its life cycle.
+We can search for publication on that subject and try to figure out the right amount of data.
+After a while, we decided that our population probably depends on temperature from the last 4 weeks, precipitation from 6 weeks and humidity in the last 2 weeks.
 That's ok but is there a better way to find that correlation in the data?
 Can we even check if our periods are corrects?

 ## Problems with standard correlations